rmagatti/tracing-stackdriver/OPENTELEMETRY_0.30_MIGRATION.md

 ### Missing span ID in Cloud Trace

-This should now be fixed.
-If you still see "Missing span ID":
+If you see "Missing span ID" in Cloud Trace, this is **expected behavior** for remote parent spans:

-1. Ensure you're using the latest version with the parent context extraction
+**Expected (not an error):**
+- `(Missing span ID xyz123)` where `xyz123` is from an upstream service
+- This happens when your service receives requests with trace context from other services
+- The parent span isn't exported by your service, so Cloud Trace can't display it
+- Your service's spans will still appear correctly in the trace hierarchy

+**Actual problem (needs fixing):**
+- Your own service's spans showing as missing
+- Logs not correlating with traces at all
+- No trace button appearing in Cloud Logging

+To debug actual issues:
-2. Verify your OpenTelemetry middleware is creating spans correctly
+1. Verify your OpenTelemetry middleware is creating spans correctly
-3. Check that the `tracing-opentelemetry` layer is added before the `tracing-stackdriver` layer
+2. Check that the `tracing-opentelemetry` layer is added before the `tracing-stackdriver` layer
+3. Ensure spans are being entered (use `let _guard = span.enter()`)
+4. Verify logs show `logging.googleapis.com/spanId` in the JSON output

 ### Version conflicts